 Admissions Requirements

-Admission to FAU is selective and is based on high school GPA, grades in academic core courses, course selection, college readiness in math, writing and reading, class rank, and having a standardized test score.
-In some cases FAU also considers special talents through audition, portfolio, or tryout.
+Admission to Florida Atlantic is selective and is based on high school GPA, grades in academic core courses, course selection, college readiness in math, writing and reading, class rank, and your ACT, SAT, or CLT standardized test score.
+In some cases, FAU also considers special talents through audition, portfolio, or tryout.

-* recalculated GPA based on academic core courses
+* Recalculated GPA based on academic core courses; requirements vary by major.

 ACT/SAT/CLT Information